nosqlbench/nosqlbench-docs/site/content/reference/core_activity_parameters.md

 number of async operations is split between all configured threads, and each thread will juggle a number of in-flight operations asynchronously.
-Without the async parameter, threads determines the logical concurrency level of nosqlbench in the classic 'request-per-thread' mode.
+Without the async parameter, threads determines the logical concurrency level of NoSQLBench in the classic 'request-per-thread' mode.
 Neither mode is strictly correct, and both modes can be used for more accurate testing depending on the constraints of your environment.